Peace & Justice Banners

 Learn More

-Peace & Justice Plaza, the square in front of the Old Post Office, honors the energy and spirit of the thousands who –for decades–have exercised their rights to assembly and speech and have spoken out on issues of peace, justice, and equality.
+Peace & Justice Plaza is the square in front of the Old Post Office at 179 E. Franklin Street.
+It honors the energy and spirit of the thousands who – for decades – have exercised their rights to assembly and speech and have spoken out on issues of peace, justice, and equality.

 ARTIST STATEMENT